[Rev. 11/21/2013 10:26:24 AM--2013]

 [Part 1:16:1928; A 1939, 31; 1953, 69; 1955, 596]—(NRS A 1973, 1675; 2007, 601)

 1. All constables may appoint deputies, who are authorized to transact all official business pertaining to the office to the same extent as their principals.
 A person must not be appointed as a deputy constable unless the person has been a resident of the State of Nevada for at least 6 months before the date of the appointment.
+A person who is appointed as a deputy constable in a township whose population is 15,000 or more or a township that has within its boundaries a city whose population is 15,000 or more may not commence employment as a deputy constable until the person is certified by the Peace Officers’ Standards and Training Commission as a category I or category II peace officer.
 The appointment of a deputy constable must not be construed to confer upon that deputy policymaking authority for the office of the county constable or the county by which the deputy constable is employed.

 2. Constables are responsible for the compensation of their deputies and are responsible on their official bonds for all official malfeasance or nonfeasance of the same.
 Bonds for the faithful performance of their official duties may be required of the deputies by the constables.

-3. All appointments of deputies under the provisions of this section must be in writing and must, together with the oath of office of the deputies, be filed and recorded in a book provided for that purpose in the office of the recorder of the county within which the constable legally holds and exercises his or her office.
-Revocations of such appointments must also be filed and recorded as provided in this section.
+3. All appointments of deputies under the provisions of this section must be in writing and must, together with the oath of office of the deputies, be filed and recorded within 30 days after the appointment in a book provided for that purpose in the office of the recorder of the county within which the constable legally holds and exercises his or her office.
+Revocations of such appointments must also be filed and recorded as provided in this section within 30 days after the revocation of the appointment.
 From the time of the filing of the appointments or revocations therein, persons shall be deemed to have notice of the same.

 (a) Be a peace officer in his or her township.